ggfisher/hello-world/acid.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&gamma;-->&beta;

 In this example, a nonprime attribute &gamma; functionally determines another nonprime attribute &beta;.
 This is a case of transitive dependency and is not allowed in 3NF.

+__Boyce-Codd Normal Form__

+__Definition__ A relation schema R is in BCNF if whenever a nontrivial functional dependency X→A holds in R, then X is a superkey of R. The formal definition of BCNF differs from the definition of 3NF in that condition (b) of 3NF, which allows A to be prime, is absent from BCNF.
+That makes BCNF a stronger normal form compared to 3NF.